GeorgiosPap36/Parallel_Computing/README.md

 ### Question 4
 The goal of this question was to solve an upper triangular system of linear equations using backwards substitution (file er4.c).

+---

+## Project 2

+### Question 1
+The goal of this question was to calculate an approximation of Pi using the Monte Carlo method and compare performance of the parallel algorithm to the serial one.
+Files: monte_carlo_mpi.c and monte_carlo_serial.c.

+### Question 2
+The goal of this question was to parallelize the multiplication of square the matrix with a vector using the MPI library, and compare the results of the parallel implementation (mat_vec_mpi.c) to the linear one (mat_vec_serial.c).

+### Question 3
+The goal of this project was to explore and resolve the race condition problem encountered while updating a variable in a multithreaded environment.
+The project implements and compares three different methods to address this issue:
+1. Atomic Operations: Implemented in counter_pthreads_atomics.c, this method uses atomic operations to ensure that variable updates are thread-safe without the need for locks, preventing race conditions.

+2. Locks: Implemented in counter_pthreads_locks.c, this approach employs mutex locks to manage access to the shared variable, ensuring that only one thread can update the variable at a time.

+3. Sequential Execution: Implemented in counter_sequential.c, this method provides a baseline for comparison by updating the variable sequentially, without any parallelism or synchronization mechanisms.

+### Question 4
+The goal of this question was to parallelize the multiplication of two matrixes using CUDA.